dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

 There are two stages to zoom box spawning.
 Different properties of the spawned box are set in each stage.

-Every child zoom box has a property, **Child Weight**, that is specific to spawning.
+Every child zoom box has a **Child Weight** property that is specific to spawning.
 The child weight expresses the relative lateral size of a zoom box compared to its siblings.
 The role of child weight in the spawning processing is described later in this section.
 Note that the root zoom box doesn't have a